Shinyongtak-aoimk2/aoimk2/README_EchoCore.md

-# ✨ EchoCore: The Equation of Resonance Ver.7
+# 🌌 EchoCore: A Resonant Framework for Emotion-Based AGI Cognition

-A full-loop design structure for resonance-based existence and emotionally self-actualizing artificial cognition.
+A full-loop design structure for resonance-driven identity formation and ethically self-actualizing artificial cognition systems.

 ---